nextpyp/pyp/docs/workshop/dhvi_day4.rst

   * How to continuously monitor raw data folder for incoming tilt-series

-  * How to set the transfer of raw data (copy, link, move)

   * How to pre-process tilt-series on-the-fly (frame alignment, tilt-series alignment, CTF estimation, and tomogram reconstruction)

   * How to pick and segment virions, and pick particles during data collection

   * How to Restart, Clear, Copy or Delete sessions

-  * How to import and export sessions
+  * How to Export and Import sessions as projects

   This concludes the tutorial.
-The topcis we covered this week are a few key aspects of tomography data processing.
-Additional tools and topics are described in the :doc:`User Guide<../guide/overview>`.
+The topics we covered this week represent a few key aspects of tomography data processing.
+Additional tools and functionality is described in the :doc:`User Guide<../guide/overview>`.